 Who deals with our claims – is it Aviva, or is it an outsourced company?

 You and your employees will be speaking to a team of experts at Aviva, here in the UK, via our customer services helpline.
 They’ll answer any questions you have and offer guidance to your staff.
-If you choose Recorded Membership, then employees can make use of our telephone assessment service and speed up the claims process.
 When a claim is confirmed as being eligible, we’ll deal with the paperwork and, if necessary, send any claim forms directly to the member.